 A feathered edge is often used on wedding invitations and can also be found on some greeting cards, thank you notes, envelope flaps, and scrapbook pages.

 Make Your Own Deckle EdgeYou could make your own paper to get a deckle edge but that's not for everyone.
-An imitation or fake deckle edge can be created by tearing or sawing the edge of the paper.
+Create an imitation or fake deckle edge by tearing or sawing the edge of the paper.

 - on paper tearing rulers.
 These are commonly found in stores that carry crafting and scrapbooking supplies.
 Different edges provide different patterns or sizes of tears.